 Yes!
-The answer is clear, inasmuch as the LUCA-Server is used.
+The answer is clear inasmuch as the LUCA-Server is used.
 With our system several employees can work in one picking zone.
-We have multicolored LED's available at the Pick by Lightdisplays.
-A separate color is assigned to each employee and their order.
-The problem of simultaneous access to the compartments is complex, but very well solved by us.
-In the LUCA-Server a special procedure was developed for the synchronization of editions and accesses to the same subjects.
+We have multicoloured LEDs available on the displays.
+Each employee and his order is assigned a separate colour.
+The problem of simultaneous access to the compartments is complex, but we have solved it very well.
+In the LUCA-Server a special procedure was developed for this purpose for synchronization of the expenses and access to the same subjects.

 Do you want to know exactly how that works?
 The topic will soon be covered in a separate blog article.
 Stay tuned...

 The function is possible, but very complex.
 The challenge does not only affect the system itself Pick by Light, but also the warehouse management system (WMS) and the control of the conveyor system.
 Whether the dynamic division of the picking zones is really practicable, we still cannot answer with a clear "Yes".
 We always examine these requirements very thoroughly and precisely before such systems are built.
 We have already developed many variants of the solution, but almost every solution was very customer-specific.
 We will present some examples of this soon in our other blog articles.

 Pick by Light Sequence and the work steps